 - Even World of Warcraft has these.
 Behold the gaudy Winter Veil sweater!

 - The "Itchy Sweater" upgrade from Cookie Clicker.
 Supposedly, it makes its wearer feel like you're wrapped in a dead Sasquatch.

 - Borderlands 2: Krieg the Psycho, of all people, has an ugly Christmas sweater as one of his alternate skins.
 It's a reward for completing the "How Marcus Saved Mercenary Day" DLC.

 - The stairway of the house of the Brothers Strong has pictures of Strong Mad and The Cheat wearing hand-made holiday sweaters, implying some relation knits Christmas sweaters for all four residents, despite their....unique physiques making for some weird measurements.

-- One of the shorts featured in "Decemberween in July" is a music video for a song about "Seasonal Sweaters" performed by the Marzipan.
+- One of the shorts featured in "Decemberween in July" is a music video by the Cheat for a song about "Seasonal Sweaters" performed by Marzipan.
 The video features a number of garish sweaters, many of which also have cheesy slogans on them (like "What Shopping?" and "Ho Hum").

 With presents and bows

 Snowmen and tree

 - Homestar receives an ugly brown sweater as a Decemberween gift from Marzipan's parents in "A Death Defying Decemberween".

 - Nanase from El Goonish Shive often wears a cutesy heart sweater to please her mother.
 She changes out of it whenever possible, because it tends to subvert the badass image she likes to project.